GalaChain/sdk/docs/authorization.md

 The process involving chaincode-based auth:
 1. `trusted-chaincode` creates a DTO with `signerAddress` set to `service|trusted-chaincode`.
-2. `trusted-chaincode` creates an in memory private key that will be used only within the scope of a single transaction.
+2. `trusted-chaincode` signs the DTO with an ephemeral private key that will be used only within the scope of a single transaction.
-3. `trusted-chaincode` invokes `my-chaincode` providing as a parameter the DTO which is signed with the newly created private key.
+3. `trusted-chaincode` invokes `my-chaincode` providing as a parameter the signed DTO.
 4. `my-chaincode` detects from the `signerAddress` field in the DTO that the call is made by `trusted-chaincode`.
 5. `my-chaincode` recovers public key from the DTO and signature.
-6. `my-chaincode` calls `trusted-chaincode` method: `PublicKeyContract:SignForTxId to sign a generated payload with the ephemeral key for a given transaction.
+6. `my-chaincode` calls `trusted-chaincode` method: `PublicKeyContract:SignConfirmation` to sign a generated payload with the ephemeral key for a given transaction.
+9. `trusted-chaincode` removes ephemeral key after signing the confirmation.
 7. `my-chaincode` recovers public key from the signature provided by `trusted-chaincode`.
 8. If both recovered public key match, it means the call is proven to be made by `trusted-chaincode`.
-9. `trusted-chaincode` removes ephemeral key after use.

-Once the chaincode becomes authorized, the `ctx.callingUser` becomes `service|trusted-chaincode` and the calling user roles are set to allowed roles for the given contract method.
+Once the chaincode becomes authorized, the `ctx.callingUser` becomes `service|trusted-chaincode` and the role-based authorization and organization-based authorization are omitted.

+### Calling the external chaincode

+If you want to call external chaincode and authorize your call as a chaincode, you need to:
+1. provide `service|${chaincodeName}` as a `signerAddress` field in the DTO,
+2. provide `uniqueKey` field in the DTO,
+3. Sign the DTO with the provided method that will generate and use ephemeral key: `RequestConfirmationService.signRequest(dto)`.

+Additionally the chaincode should expose `PublicKeyContract` with `SignConfirmation()` method marked as `@UnsignedEvaluate`.

+## Authentication and Authorization Flow

+The authentication and authorization process follows this sequence:

+1. **DTO Parsing and Validation**: The incoming DTO is parsed and validated
+2. **DTO Expiration Check**: If `dtoExpiresAt` is set, the system checks if the DTO has expired
+3. **User Authentication**:
+   - If `verifySignature` is enabled or a signature is present, the user is authenticated
+   - If no signature verification is required, default roles are assigned based on the authorization type
+4. **User Authorization**: The system checks if the authenticated user has the required roles, or organization membership, or is an allowed chaincode
+5. **Unique Key Enforcement**: For submit transactions, the system ensures the transaction has a unique key to prevent replay attacks
+6. **Transaction Execution**: The actual contract method is executed

+### Context Properties

+After successful authentication, the following context properties are available:

+- `ctx.callingUser`: The user's alias (e.g., `eth|0x123...def`, `client|admin`)
+- `ctx.callingUserEthAddress`: The user's Ethereum address (if available)
+- `ctx.callingUserTonAddress`: The user's TON address (if available)
+- `ctx.callingUserRoles`: Array of roles assigned to the user
+- `ctx.callingUserProfile`: Complete user profile object